sbsoftware/stimulus.cr/README.md

 ### Referencing Controllers

-All your `values`, `targets` and `action`s can be referenced via class methods of the controller.
+All your `values`, `targets` and `actions` can be referenced via class methods of the controller.
 Their `#to_s` methods present them as the HTML attribute strings they need to be:

 ```ecr
 <div <%= LogController %> <%= LogController.message_value("Hello World!") <%= LogController.css_class_value("my_class") %>>